-Hunter gatherers were prehistoric nomadic groups that harnessed the use of fire, developed intricate knowledge of plant life and refined technology for hunting and domestic purposes as they spread from Africa to Asia, Europe and beyond.
-From African hominins of 2 million years ago to modern-day Homo sapiens, the evolution of humans can be traced through the remnants of the hunter gatherers.
-Although hunting and gathering societies largely died out with the onset of the Neolithic Revolution, hunter gatherer communities still endure in a few parts of the world.
+Hunter-gatherers were prehistoric nomadic groups that harnessed the use of fire, developed intricate knowledge of plant life and refined technology for hunting and domestic purposes as they spread from Africa to Asia, Europe and beyond.
+From African hominins of 2 million years ago to modern-day Homo sapiens, the evolution of humans can be traced through what the hunter-gatherers left behind—tools and settlements that teach us about the hunter-gatherer diet and way of life of early humans.
+Although hunting and gathering societies largely died out with the onset of the Neolithic Revolution, hunter-gatherer communities still endure in a few parts of the world.

-Hunter gatherer culture developed among the early hominins of Africa, with evidence of their activities dating as far back as 2 million years ago.
-Among their distinguishing characteristics, the hunter gatherers actively killed animals for food, as opposed to scavenging meat left behind by other predators, and devised ways of setting aside vegetation for consumption at a later date.
+Hunter-gatherer culture developed among the early hominins of Africa, with evidence of their activities dating as far back as 2 million years ago.
+Among their distinguishing characteristics, the hunter-gatherers actively killed animals for food instead of scavenging meat left behind by other predators and devised ways of setting aside vegetation for consumption at a later date.

-The culture accelerated with the appearance of Homo erectus (1.9 million years ago), whose larger brains and shorter digestive systems reflected the increased consumption of meat.
+The culture accelerated with the appearance of Homo erectus (1.9 million years ago), whose larger brain and shorter digestive system reflected the increased consumption of meat.
 Additionally, these were the first hominins built for long-distance walking, pushing nomadic tribes into Asia and Europe.

 Hunting and gathering remained a way of life for Homo heidelbergensis (700,000 to 200,000 years ago), the first humans to adapt to colder climates and routinely hunt large animals, through the Neanderthals (400,000 to 40,000 years ago), who developed more sophisticated technology.

 It also spanned most of the existence of Homo sapiens, dating from the first anatomically modern humans 200,000 years ago, to the transition to permanent agricultural communities around 10,000 B.C.